-- Show Advanced Settings by Default: When you're creating your Purchase, you can show/hide the settings for your Purchase Date, Payment Due Date, Owner, Internal Notes, and Vendor notes.
-Since these details are can be automatically determined by the template, it's sometimes convenient to hide them for less "noise" when creating a Purchase order.
+Show Advanced Settings by Default: When you're creating your Purchase, you can show/hide the settings for your Purchase Date, Payment Due Date, Owner, Internal Notes, and Vendor notes.
+Since these details are can be automatically determined by the template, it's sometimes convenient to hide them for less "noise" when creating a Purchase.

-- Create Purchase Order PDF by default: Sometimes a PDF isn't necessary.
+Create Purchase PDF by default: Sometimes a PDF isn't necessary.
 This lets you choose whether or not to have Accelo generate one by default.

-- Purchase Title: This will be the actual default name of your Purchase order.
+Purchase Title: This will be the actual default name of your Purchase.

-- Default Vendor: This will be the default Vendor you're making your Purchase order against.
+Default Vendor: This will be the default Vendor you're making your Purchase against.
 Usually the one you'll be making the most purchases from for this type of template.

-- Default Contact: This will be the default contact you're making your Purchase order against.
+Default Contact: This will be the default contact you're making your Purchase against.
 Usually the one you'll be making the most purchases from for this type of template.

-- Default Vendor Notes: Notes which can appear on the Purchase order.
+Default Vendor Notes: Notes which can appear on the Purchase.